 Finally, we decided to expand our search parameters to a new area a bit west of us.
 The search results delivered a listing for a townhouse that advertised creek views.
 Though we weren’t in the market for another townhouse, we were intrigued because some sort of “water view” has long been on our wishlist.
 So we decided to take a look.
 Our friends also told us about a detached house in Aurora that looked good but once we’d seen the townhouse, we were in love.

 The creek views were amazing.
 The 1980’s dark wood trim and fire engine red brick foyer were not.
 We chalked it up as another miss and were on our way out of the neighborhood when we noticed a lovely little brick ranch on a charming corner lot.
 For some reason, it hadn’t come up in our search results, and even though we’d never considered a ranch, it appeared to have potential.
 We called the listing agent and discovered that the owners had relocated to Florida and we could see the property right away.

 It too had a creek view, and the open floor plan and hardwood floors were much more “our speed”.
+Although we did need to call someone to carry out a hardwood floor repair but it looks good as new now!
 We went through our mental checklist.
 Not too big, not too small.
 Good school district.
 Reasonable taxes.
 Nice street name.
 No airports, powerlines, train tracks, or highways to threaten our peace and quiet.
 Private yard with exquisite landscaping, mature trees, and birdhouses full of healthy birds.
 And the icing on the cake: a dual-sided fireplace that we could cozy up to all winter long.